Becoming a CPA from the USA

 - October 1 – November 30

 How to Apply for a CPA Exam section?

-To start the testing process, you need to schedule your test at least 5 days before you wish to take a test, though NASBA recommends scheduling 45 days in advance to ensure your space (sometimes even farther out, depending on demand).
+To start the testing process, you need to schedule your test at least 5 days before you wish to take the test, though NASBA recommends scheduling 45 days in advance to ensure your space (sometimes even farther out, depending on demand).

 To register for the exam, contact your State Board of Accountancy.
 Once your application has been processed, you will receive a Notice to Schedule (NTS), at which point you may contact Prometric to schedule your exam session.

 You may take any or all of the sections on your scheduled test day.
 However, if you do not pass a portion, you have to schedule to retake that exam in the next testing window.

 How do I take the CPA Exam if I live outside the U.S.?